OpenRefine/OpenRefine/GOVERNANCE.md

 - Esther Jackson [@ej2432](https://github.com/ej2432) and on the [forum](https://forum.openrefine.org/u/ej2432/summary)

 ### Project Manager
-OpenRefine's Project Manager (paid position) works closely with OpenRefine's advisory committee, Core Dev Groups and OpenRefine users and contributors.
+OpenRefine's Project Manager (paid position) works closely with OpenRefine's Advisory Committee, Core Dev Group, and OpenRefine users and contributors.

 The Project Manager:
-- Helps to improve OpenRefine's governance and community diversity
+- Helps improve OpenRefine's governance and community diversity
 - Helps build community-driven structures to formalize OpenRefine's roadmap and keep it up-to-date
 - Assists in finding and securing new sources of funding
 - Supports the Advisory Committee in OpenRefine's day-to-day operations (this may include supervising paid project staff)